kiqreis/kiqreis/README.md

 I'm Kaique from Brazil
 - 💻 Backend Developer (Java, C#)
 - 📚 Currently learning RabbitMQ and Apache Kafka, and diving deeper into Angular
-- ⚡ In my free time, I'm coding a personal project for delivery tracking

 ---